-- 1. Streamlining Services Streamlining services and programs allows for the integration of resources to ensure maximum efficiency and responsiveness. - Empowerment One Stop Career Centers provide a wide range of service options as well as sufficient information and assistance to aid customers in making informed educational decisions, providing them with a sense of empowerment. - 3.
-Increased Accountability Success is calculated by measuring clear, quantifiable outcomes through evaluating the needs and expectations of employers, job seekers, and the workforce investment system. - Universal Access Through One-Stop Career Centers, all LWIOA #18 residents, including individuals with disabilities, have access to a full array of job seeking and employment development services.
+- 1. Streamlining Services Streamlining services and programs allows for the integration of resources to ensure maximum efficiency and responsiveness. - Empowerment One Stop Career Centers provide a wide range of service options as well as sufficient information and assistance to aid customers in making informed educational decisions, providing them with a sense of empowerment. - Increased Accountability Success is calculated by measuring clear, quantifiable outcomes through evaluating the needs and expectations of employers, job seekers, and the workforce investment system. - Universal Access Through One-Stop Career Centers, all LWIOA #18 residents, including individuals with disabilities, have access to a full array of job seeking and employment development services.

-- 5. Providing Flexibility from State Partners Allow local flexibility to implement innovative and comprehensive workforce investment systems to meet the needs of their communities. - 6.
+- 5. Creating a Role for the Private Sector - Providing Flexibility from State Partners Allow local flexibility to implement innovative and comprehensive workforce investment systems to meet the needs of their communities. - 7.
 Improve Youth Programs By linking more closely to local labor market needs and the community.